Nbobertz/lcproblems_solutions/restofLeetcode/DSA_Prep/Journal_leet.md

 Doing nothing but stack problems today.
 Did two so far but getting tired.
 Might take a nap.
 Did asteroid collision and an aesy, also did stock span So far today I did 3

+## Day 75: 12/24/25: Doing LCD 250 on Two Pointers
+Going to do some two pointer problems then go back to stack problems.
+Did 3sum today.